-Second quarter and first half 2011 were strong periods for us as we achieved company record highs for net sales, operating income, net income and diluted earnings per common share.
-Higher product selling prices, the impact of our acquired National Starch operations and the first quarter 2011 receipt of a \$58 million cash payment from the Government of the United Mexican States pursuant to an award rendered in the Company's favor by a North American Free Trade Agreement ("NAFTA") Tribunal were the primary drivers of this record performance.
-As expected, volumes were relatively stable as customers and consumers continue to deal with the challenging economy.
-Our pricing remains strong as we manage through rising raw material costs.
-Given our strong performance, we expect improved sales and earnings for full year 2011.
+Net sales, operating income, net income and diluted earnings per common share for the third quarter and first nine months of 2011 grew substantially from the 2010 periods.
+Higher product selling prices, the impact of our acquired National Starch operations and the first quarter 2011 receipt of a \$58 million cash payment from the Government of the United Mexican States pursuant to an award rendered in the Company's favor by a North American Free Trade Agreement ("NAFTA") Tribunal were the primary drivers of this strong performance.
+We have navigated challenging macroeconomic conditions and remain focused on successfully executing our plans.
+Our risk management approach has helped us weather volatile raw material markets and kept us on track to deliver our goals.
+Given our strong performance, we expect improved sales and earnings for full year 2011 as compared to 2010.